linn/kazoo.site/index.md

 ![Volume](images/Volume.png)

-Click to open the volume control dialog.
+Click to open the volume control dialog, (if the selected room's volume can be controlled).

 ### Playback controls